Want to be 100% sure before you buy? Check out our most common questions and their answers here.

 I always try to make the whole process as simple and straight forward as possible for you so that you don’t need to understand any of the technical jargon.
 It is however very useful if either you or a friend is able to regularly send me information via e-mail (and respond to my e-mail queries) and also to send photographs for use on the website.
-If all the e-mailing sounds a bit daunting, I’m happy to meet in person and take information directly & photos straight from your camera/memory card.

 Can I make changes to the finished website?

 Yes you can.
 The site is yours, so you have full access.

 The sites we build for clients feature the WordPress content management system which makes updating content and making changes fairly simple to do.
 If you would prefer us to make the changes for you, our charge is £50 per hour.

 What hosting is best?

 This depends a lot on your specific website, but standard cloud hosting from a reputable provider with a data center physically close to you is what we recommend.
 Beware of hosting providers who’s servers are overseas, as this will cause latency issues and slow loading.